 Positive Behavior Intervention & Supports (PBIS)

-Forest View Elementary is a PBIS school beginning Phase/Tier 2 implementation.
+Forest View Elementary is a PBIS school.
 The school has common area expectations posted in and around the building, and all staff are expected to support students making positive choices in their surroundings, following the shared expectations.

 Discipline Plan: